 Dasher Five-Two by Scott O’Grady

 In 1995, Scott O’Grady was a U.S. Air Force pilot patrolling the no-fly zone over Bosnia when his plane was hit by a Serbian missile.
 He managed to eject and land unharmed in enemy territory.
-For nearly a week he stayed hidden during the day and made slow advances at night, all the while evading the enemy and hoping to make radio contact with the U.S. military.
+For nearly a week he stayed hidden during the day and made slow advances at night, hoping to make radio contact with the U.S. military.

 Bound by Ice by Sandra Neil Wallace

 In 1879 the U.S.S.
 Jeannette and her crew were bound for the North Pole.
 At the request of the U.S. Navy, Captain De Long took a detour to scout for a missing vessel.
 The delay caused his ship to get bound in ice.
-After a year, it succumbed to the pressure, and the men began a long trek over land and sea.
-One group found a settlement, but the other men were left wandering and starving.
+After a year, it succumbed to the pressure, and the men began a long trek over land and sea trying to survive.

 A Storm Too Soon (Young Readers’ Edition) by Michael J. Tougias

 In 2007, three men set out in a 47-ft. sailboat from North Carolina with the goal of crossing the Atlantic Ocean.
-Out of nowhere, a storm grew to hurricane strength, tossing the boat in waves that peaked at 80 ft.
+Out of nowhere, a storm grew to hurricane strength.
 The boat struggled, then sank, just before the men escaped into a life raft.
 They didn’t expect a Coast Guard helicopter to take on the huge storm and save their lives.

 Left for Dead by Pete Nelson

 In 1945, after delivering the atomic bomb to a small US base in the south Pacific, the USS Indianapolis was struck by a Japanese torpedo.
-As it sank, nearly 2000 Navy crew members were thrown into the ocean and pushed to the limits of sanity, dehydrated and attacked by sharks.
-Fifty years later, 11-year-old Hunter Scott learned their captain was found negligent and set out to clear his name.
+Nearly 2000 Navy men were thrown into the ocean and pushed to the limits of sanity, facing dehydration and sharks, while waiting for rescue.